-If you have questions about unionization or want to unionize your workplace, please send us your contact information.
+If you want to unionize your workplace, please send us your contact information.
 This information is confidential, it will not be shared with your employer and will only be shared with CUPE organizers.

 All the information is strictly confidential.

 In New Brunswick, the process for organizing a union local in your workplace is roughly the following:

 - Workers contact the union and meet with a union organizer.

 - Workers sign cards applying for membership in the union, and authorizing the union to represent them in negotiations with their employer.
 New Brunswick labour law requires CUPE to collect $1 from each worker when they sign a membership card.